duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 1. First run `sudo mysql_secure_installation`, this will be used to secure the database, follow the prompts.
 2. Bring yourself into the mariadb console by running `sudo mariadb`
-3. Create a new user to use with Zeppelin `GRANT ALL ON *.* TO 'zep'@'localhost' IDENTIFIED BY 'PASSWORD_HERE' WITH GRANT OPTION;`
+3. Create a new user to use with Zeppelin `GRANT ALL ON zep.* to 'zep'@'localhost' identified by 'PASSWORD_HERE' WITH GRANT OPTION; `
 4. Refresh permissions with `FLUSH PRIVILEGES;`
 5. Create a database that will store the zeppelin data `CREATE DATABASE zep;`
+6. Exit mariaDB with `exit`
-6. Use nano to edit /etc/mysql/mariadb.cnf and add
+7. Use`sudo nano /etc/mysql/mariadb.conf` to edit the mariadb config file and add
 ```
 [mariadb]
 default_time_zone = '+0:00'